sdondley/Dist-Zilla-for-Beginners/tutorial3.md

 ```

 The first five configuration lines are self explanatory.
 They contain the
-information we supplied when we configured `Dist::Zilla` with the `setup`
+information we supplied when we configured `Dist::Zilla` with the `setup` and
-command.
-Like all `.ini` files, each line is a configuration setting with keys
+`new` commands.
+Like all `.ini` files, each line is a configuration setting with
-on the left, followed by an equal sign, and the corresponding values on the
+keys on the left, followed by an equal sign, and the corresponding values on the
 right.

 `Dist::Zilla` makes these configuration settings available to your plugin if